Treaty of Rastatt: Territorial changes

 As a result of the treaty, the Habsburg Empire reached its largest territorial extent since the division of the possessions of Charles V in 1556.
-It became a power in Western and Southern Europe, in addition to its already-dominant influence in Central Europe.
-Moreover, bargaining in Rastatt gained for Austria much more than it was offered at Utrecht, at which it had originally also participated.
+Moreover, bargaining in Rastatt enabled Austria to gain much more than it was offered at Utrecht, where it had originally also participated as a negotiating party.
 However, Emperor Charles VI was outraged at the loss of Spain and thus considered the war's outcome an unacceptable failure.

-For France, the treaties of Utrecht and Rastatt confirmed the throne of Spain for the House of Bourbon but denied France the additional territorial gains that it had sought.
+For France, the treaties of Utrecht and Rastatt confirmed that the throne of Spain would belong to the House of Bourbon, but denied France the additional territorial gains that it had sought.
 The treaties also affirmed that the thrones of France and Spain could not be united.